LunarG/gfxreconstruct/vulkan_dump_resources.md

     All images used as render target attachments (both as color and depth attachments) either in render passes or with dynamic rendering.

+2. Vertex and index buffers

+    Buffers bound as vertex and index buffers referenced by draw calls which have been marked for dumping.

-2. Results of compute (vkCmdDispatch and its variants) and ray tracing (vkCmdTraceRays) shaders.
+3. Results of compute (vkCmdDispatch and its variants) and ray tracing (vkCmdTraceRays) shaders.

     All result images and buffers used as descriptor bindings by dispatch and ray tracing shaders.

-3. Descriptor bindings used as inputs in all shader stages.
+4. Descriptor bindings used as inputs in all shader stages.

     All images and buffers used as descriptor bindings by draw calls, dispatch and ray tracing shaders.

-4. Rendering state data such as vertex and index buffers.

 The resources are dumped into files and can either be image files (bmp or png) or binary files.